raifcoonjah/homelab/ansible/roles/ssh/README.md

 SSH
 =========

-A role to deploy a authorized_key file and deploy a custom SSH config file.
+A role to deploy ssh access to the destination, this will deploy a list of users too.

 Requirements
 ------------